Vet Bills vs. Natural Remedies: How to Treat Dog Yeast Infections at Home

-Yeast infections in dogs are surprisingly common.
-They’re itchy, uncomfortable, and if left untreated, they can get worse fast.
-Most often, they show up in your pup’s ears, paws, skin folds, or belly.
-And while medications from the vet can help, many pet parents are turning to natural remedies to relieve symptoms and stop the problem at its source.
+Yeast infections in dogs are very common and can be itchy and uncomfortable for your dog.
+They can quickly get worse if left untreated.
+Most often they appear on your dog’s ears, paws, skin folds and belly.
+Medications from the vet can help but many pet parents are turning to natural remedies for relief and to stop the problem from reoccurring.

-In this post, we’ll cover 5 natural remedies for yeast infection in dogs that are safe, affordable, and easy to try at home.
-We’ll also talk about what yeast infections are, how to spot them, and when it’s time to call the vet.
+Today we will discuss 5 natural remedies for yeast infection in dogs, which are safe, affordable, and easy to try at home.
+We will also talk about what yeast infections are, what the symptoms are, and when you should call your vet.

 Let’s help your dog feel better—naturally.